Every young person is different. We need to get to know them to support them effectively.

 Our Planning Tool relates to the Diversity Wheel.
 This tool captures relevant information about a young person, including their strengths and support needs as well as strategies and adjustments.

-It is important to also include the young person's strengths.
 You can complete the Planning Tool with people who support them, including parents, educators and themselves.

 - how do they communicate?